berthelemy/flisspowercounselling/_pages/03-counselling.md

 The premises are private and safe with plenty of on-street parking.
 The 88/83 (not 83a) buses serve the area.

-I work midweek (Tue and Wed) afternoons and evenings (last appointment 7pm), and Saturday all day.
+I work Tuesday and Wednesday (including evenings), and Saturday all day.

 ### Fees: